frankaemika/docs/source/tutorial.rst

 Always check the following things before powering on the robot.

-1. Make sure that the FRANKA ARM has been mounted on a stable base and cannot topple over, even when performing fast motions or abrupt stops.
+1. Make sure that the Arm has been mounted on a stable base and cannot topple over, even when performing fast motions or abrupt stops.

 .. caution::
-   FRANKA's built-in controllers only support tabletop mounting, i.e. they assume that FRANKA is mounted perpendicular to the ground!
-Other mountings will **void your warranty**, decrease the performance of the robot and **might damage the robot**!
+   Panda's built-in controllers only support tabletop mounting, i.e. they assume that Arm is mounted perpendicular to the ground!
+Other mountings will **void your warranty**, decrease the performance of the robot and **might cause damage to the robot**!

-2. Ensure that the cable connecting FRANKA ARM and FRANKA CONTROL is firmly attached on both sides.
+2. Ensure that the cable connecting Arm and Control is firmly attached on both sides.
-3. Connect a user stop to FRANKA's base and keep it next to you in order to be able to stop the robot at any time.
+3. Connect the external activation device to Arm's base and keep it next to you in order to be able to stop the robot at any time.

 .. hint::
-   Pressing the user stop will switch from FRANKA CONTROL to the joint motor controllers.
-They will hold their current position. **The user stop is not an emergency stop!**
+   Activating the external activation device will disconnect the Arm from Control and wires it to its joint motor controllers that will hold their current position.

-In the setup process, described in the manual which is shipped with Franka, the IP of the FRANKA CONTROL LAN port is set.
-In the following, the **FRANKA CONTROL IP is referred as
+   The *external activation device is not an emergency stop!*

-<franka-control-ip>.** The workstation PC, which commands the robot using the research interface,
+In the setup process, described in the manual which is shipped your robot, the IP address of the Control's LAN port is specified.
+In the following, the IP address of Control is referred to as <franka-control-ip>.
-must always be connected to it through the LAN port of FRANKA CONTROL, not to through the LAN port at the robot base.
+The workstation PC, which commands your robot using the Franka Control Interface, must always be connected to the LAN port of Control and `not` to the LAN port of Arm.

 Verifying the connection
 ------------------------

-In order to verify that everything is correctly set up and it is possible to use the research interface, run the ``echo_robot_state`` example from ``libfranka``.
+In order to verify that everything is correctly set up and it is possible to use the Franka Control Interface, run the ``echo_robot_state`` example from ``libfranka``.

 Change to the build directory of ``libfranka`` and execute the example: